KD9YQK/ARES_Sim_1/operators/Operator_06_Public_Works.md

 ## Timed Event — 00:51 - ONLY if prior conditional event activated.

 - The public works team has arrived to the designated location.
-- Tree and debris removal at the east access road will take over an hour.
+- Tree and debris removal at Pine and 6th will take over an hour.
 - The road is wet and there is light rain

 Public Works Lead tells you to contact Net Control.